-To the Board of Directors Fort Washington Medical Center, Inc. Fort Washington, Maryland
+To the Board of Directors Fort Washington Medical Center, Inc.

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Fort Washington Medical Center, Inc. (the Hospital), which comprise the balance sheet as of December 31, 2015, and the related statements of operations, changes in net assets, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 27, 2016.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Fort Washington Medical Center, Inc. (the Hospital), a nonprofit organization, which comprise the balance sheet as of December 31, 2017, and the related statements of operations, changes in net assets and cash flows for the year then ended and the related notes to the financial statements and have issued our report thereon dated April 30, 2018.